wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

     constraints.append(OneHot(*col_vars))
 ```

-Similarly, we add a region constraint.
-For each region, specified in a dictionary above, we apply `OneHot` again.
-This is what enforces the “one queen per region” rule even when regions are irregular.
+Similarly, for each colored region we also use `OneHot` to enforce one‑queen‑per‑region rule.

 Finally, we need to add the constraint that enforces the adjacent diagonal rule.
-In a `4x4` grid, if there is a queen at `(1,1)`, then we cannot place a queen at the upper-left diagonal `(0, 0)`, upper-right diagonal `(0, 2)`, lower-left diagonal `(2,0)` and lower-right diagonal `(2,2)` as shown in the illustration below.
+Because rows and columns already have exactly one queen, horizontal or vertical neighbors can’t happen.
+The only remaining local conflict is immediate diagonal adjacency.
+For example, a queen at (1, 1) forbids (0, 0), (0, 2), (2, 0), and (2, 2) as shown in the illustration below.

 ```
  X  .
 X  .